Rangers vs. Yankees Player Props Betting Odds

-Marcus Semien and Gleyber Torres are two of the top players with prop bets for the taking when the Texas Rangers and the New York Yankees square off at Yankee Stadium on Friday (first pitch at 7:05 PM ET).
+Player prop bet options for Marcus Semien, Gleyber Torres and others are available when the Texas Rangers visit the New York Yankees at Yankee Stadium on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!